-Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left or at the end of this article.
+Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left.
 To learn more about life insurance settlement options please continue reading below.

 A settlement is the way in which your life insurance policy proceeds are paid out.
 There are many life insurance settlement options that can be confusing at first; your policy may pay out a lump-sum cash payment, life income, a fixed amount, or interest paid periodically.